 Changes incorporated in the 2015 report include a new indicator of ‘below average’ mental wellbeing, which more effectively illustrates the inequalities in mental wellbeing compared to the indicator included in previous reports.
 Also, the ‘first ever’ alcohol-related hospital admissions indicator has been revised to refer to first hospital admissions in the last ten years to ensure consistency over the full reporting period.
 The Scale Index of Inequality (SII) was also added to published web tables to aid in the understanding of the relationship between relative and absolute inequalities.

 The group considered alternative non-linear (including exponential) models to describe health inequalities and other methodological approaches, such as the application of Statistical Process Control (SPC) methods.
 The meeting agreed that these should not be a priority for development in the short term.
 Work to illustrate confidence limits around estimates of the Relative Index of Inequalities (RII) will be progressed for future reports, to ensure that the significance of changes over time is suitably interpreted.

 The group reiterated the importance of investigating health inequalities by educational attainment and recommended pursuing data linkage opportunities to achieve this.

-New 'morbidity indicators' based on self-reported survey data on general health and long-term conditions by household income or area deprivation will be developed for inclusion in future reports.
+New 'morbidity indicators' based on self-reported survey data on general health and long-term conditions by household income or area deprivation were included in every second report from 2017.